Greta Thunberg to set sail for NY climate summit | DW | 14.08.2019

 In some 50 countries — from Burundi in Africa to Paraguay in South America — the average resident emits less carbon dioxide in a whole year.

-Compared to mainstream trans-Atlantic crossings that brought migrants to the Americas in the 19th century, passenger shipping was overtaken in the 1950s by jetliners.
+Compared to mainstream trans-Atlantic crossings that brought migrants to the Americas in the 19th century, passenger shipping was overtaken in the 1950s by jet airliners.

-The few current maritime passenger alternatives across the Atlantic are the luxurious Queen Mary II and several hundred container and cargo ships that carry but only handfuls of paying passengers.
+The few current maritime passenger alternatives across the Atlantic are the luxurious Queen Mary II and several hundred container and cargo ships worldwide that alsocarry handfuls of paying passengers.

 Flying has an impact on the climate and everyone should use planes responsibly — that’s what even airlines say now.
 "Flight shaming" is making a difference, as our reporter Andreas Spaeth found out.
 (03.07.2019)